fossasia/wp-rotatingtweets/readme.txt

 == Upgrade notice ==
 = 0.500 =
-Adds options for how tweet information is displayed.
+Adds options for how tweet information is displayed and how the tweet rotates.

 == Changelog ==
 = 0.500 =
-Adds options for how tweet information is displayed.
+Adds options for how tweet information is displayed and how the tweet rotates.

 = 0.492 =
-Attempts to solve `Cannot use string offset as an array` error on line 232
+Solves `Cannot use string offset as an array` error on line 232

 = 0.491 =
 Lets you customise the Twitter 'follow' button.
 Fixes problem with media links.
 Sorts problem of overlong links reshaping widgets.